-Dr. Blackwood, his wife Ritchie, daughters Kellie and Mollie, and numerous pets have called DeFuniak Springs home for the past twenty-six years.
+Dr. Blackwood, his wife Ritchie, daughters Kellie and Mollie, and numerous pets have called DeFuniak Springs home for the past thirty-four years.
 The Blackwood family is a member of The First Presbyterian Church of DeFuniak Springs.

 In his spare time, Dr. Blackwood enjoys spending time with his family at the farm to include 'fixing things' and playing with the welder.
 He also is an avid SCUBA diver.

 Dr. Blackwood's love for the animals he treats and his desire to improve veterinary medicine for his town has sent him to numerous continuing education seminars.
 Some of these seminars include pet dentistry, orthopedic surgery, ophthalmic surgery, canine and feline diagnostics, and current treatments.